The Limits of Inference in Complex Systems: When Stochastic Models Become Indistinguishable: Inference in stochastic processes

 with

-Because the reference measure (Brownian motion) does not depend on model parameters, we can find the MLE by maximizing $\ell_t$ with respect to the model parameter vector $\vec{\Theta}$, i.e., by solving $\nabla_{\vec{\Theta}} \ell_t = 0$.
-This optimization protocol can be done analytically in many relevant cases , finding explicit expressions for the parameters of the model as path functionals of trajectories (see Appendix~\ref{AP_sec:MLE_Girsanov}).
+where $x_t$ is the path at time $t\in[0,T]$.
+The quantity $\ell_T$ can be interpreted as a time-averaged log-likelihood ratio, quantifying how much more likely the observed path is under the drifted process than under its driftless counterpart~\cite{Frishman2020,Klebaner2012}.
+In this sense, it measures the statistical discrepancy between the two processes, although it does not define a distance.
+Because the reference measure (driftless Brownian motion) does not depend on model parameters, we can find the MLE by maximizing $\ell_T$ with respect to the model parameter vector $\vec{\Theta}$, i.e., by solving $\nabla_{\vec{\Theta}} \ell_T = 0$.
+Similarly, solving $\nabla_{\vec{\Theta}} \left[T\ell_T +\log(\pi_o)\right]= 0$ one obtains the MAP estimator when imposing prior knowledge.
+These optimization protocols can be done analytically in many relevant cases, finding explicit expressions for the parameters of the model as path functionals of trajectories (see Appendix~\ref{AP_sec:MLE_Girsanov}).

 However, as noted earlier, continuous paths are never directly observed.
 Consequently, the integrals appearing in the expression for the likelihood (Eq.~\eqref{eq:RN_der_2}) and in subsequent formulas for parameter estimation (e.g., Eq.~\eqref{eq:MLE_estimator_continuous_paths}) must be approximated using discretizations.
 When the sampling interval is small (high-frequency data), the bias introduced by this approximation is negligible~\cite{Frishman2020}.
 In contrast, for coarsely sampled (low-frequency) data, the bias introduced by discretization can be significant and must be carefully addressed~\cite{Ferretti2020}.